qwiebe/Gappy-StockBot/README.md

 If you have read all the lines, thank you!

 ## About This Project
 The intent of this project is to explore the potential of **algorithmic trading**.
 Written in python, Gappy takes advantage of TD Ameritrade's API in order to make trades on the behalf of the account holder.
 The current in-progress algorithm identifies a selection of stock tickers which have gapped-up in the pre-market hours (hence Gappy!).
 Then, those tickers are monitored and a buy-order will be sent if the following criteria are fulfilled.
+NOTE: this strategy has been inspired by a range of YouTube videos I watched a long time ago.
+If I ever re-find the videos, I'll link them.

 ### Buying
 1. The first correction has taken place.  (a stock may gap-up, but at some point there has to be some consolidation where the first-movers dump their early morning quick profits.
 After this point, the stock is less volatile; and, if the following conditions are met, it has a higher chance of maintaining an upward trend on which we can capitalize)